 Capital Transit operations are funded primarily by general fund revenues from the City and Borough of Juneau and passenger fare revenues.
 The capital costs of vehicles and facilities are provided by the State of Alaska and the Federal Transit Administration.
 Only the local match for capital grants (10-20%) is provided by the Capital Transit Budget.

 Transit works in Juneau!
 In 2006 the Capital Transit fleet became fully accessible with the replacement of the oldest of the buses with New Flyer low-floor vehicles.
 The Governor’s Committee on Employment and Rehabilitation of People with Disabilities recognized Capital Transit with the Barrier-Free Design Award for its efforts in making the system accessible not only in vehicles, but the VIP Bus Pass Program and Care-A-Van service were mentioned as creating an exemplary accessible community transportation program.
 This recognition adds to a list of accolades including the 2003 Alaska Award of Excellence presented by the Alaska Municipal League; “2003 Community Transportation System of the Year” by the Community Transportation Association of America, and; “One of the Ten Best Small Transit Agencies in North America in 1999″ by METRO Magazine.
 The City and Borough of Juneau provides a greater level of local support for transit service than possibly any other community in the United States according to a report by the Community Transportation Association of America.
-Capital Transit and Care-A-Van make Juneau one of the most accessible small communities in Alaska and the Nation.
+Capital Transit and CAPITAL AKcess make Juneau one of the most accessible small communities in Alaska and the Nation.
 In 2010 Express bus service was doubled to every thirty minutes to reduce crowding and improve reliability on Mendenhall Valley service.
-Recently completed capital projects include a new Downtown Transit Center, replacement of paratransit vans and transit buses, and the recent renovation of the Valley Transit Maintenance Facility.
+Completed capital projects include a Downtown and Valley Transit Center, replacement of paratransit vans, transit buses, support equipment, and the recent renovation of the Valley Transit Maintenance Facility.

 |1970||Service between Juneau and Douglas|